mingu6/glider_optimization/README.md

 The 3D branch optimizes two independent Kulfan airfoils: one at the wing root and one at the wing tip.

-At each spanwise station \(\eta = y/(b/2)\), the local section is constructed by interpolation between the root and tip airfoils.
+At each spanwise station $\eta = y/(b/2)$, the local section is constructed by interpolation between the root and tip airfoils.
 This allows the optimizer to exploit spanwise variation in:

 - camber,
 - thickness,